RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

     ```

 1. Open the generated `CamelRoutes.java` file.
 We need to first instantiate our newly created Result Processors' and include the necessary imports.
-Also, be sure to add the `@Component` declaration to the class definition statement (under the `@Generated`).
-Update the `CamelRoutes.java` file with the below additions:
+Insert the following import statements into the `CamelRoutes.java` file:

     ```java
 	...